-A few weeks ago Fiona nic Fhionnlaoich, Paulina Kaniszewska, and my good self, made a very early morning paddle by sea kayak out to the Stag Rocks, 7km west of mainland Donegal.
+A few weeks ago Fiona nic Fhionnlaoich, Paulina Kaniszewska, and my good self made a very early morning paddle by sea kayak out to the Stag Rocks, 7km west of mainland Donegal.
 It was on our return to mainland Donegal we made a wee detour into the sea caves on the northeast side of Owey Island.
 As the sun was in its midsummer sunrise position, direct sunlight was shining directly into mouths of most of the caves on this side of the island.
-This created the most spectacular Blue Lagoon effect in the sea water inside the caves.
-This affects the sea water by making it appear invisible and any object in the water looks like it is suspended in air.
-An underground infinity pool is the resulting effect.
+This created the most spectacular Blue Lagoon effect in the seawater inside the caves.
+This affects the seawater by making it appear invisible and any object in the water looks like it is suspended in the air.
+An underground infinity pool is a resulting effect.

 We made a cunning plan to return as soon as possible with underwater filming toys.
 Time was not on our side as the sun only hits these caves are the correct angle for a short period at sunrise around mid-summer.

 On 26th July 2018, Fiona and I made another early morning visit to the largest of the Owey sea caves.
 The forecast was for heavy rain and thick cloud from 0900hrs but there was a promise of a good clear sunrise prior to the downpour.
 As Fiona said, "half a chance is better than no chance."
 We paddled out from the wee pier at the golf club on Cruit Island alas on the journey out no sun was in attendance and a huge ominous lump of grey cloud sat where the sun should have been.